mnebuerquo/mancalai/presentation/presentation.md

 --

-    - A/B pruning may skip a subtree, but if opponent makes a _stupid_ move, then you may need that subtree after all.
+    - A/B pruning may skip a subtree, but if opponent makes an _unexpected_ move, then you may need that subtree after all.
+If it is not in your database or cache, you will need to evaluate it.

 --

-* A pruned subtree might generate a different result at greater depth.
+* A pruned subtree might generate a different result at greater search depth.

 --